dchudz/dchudz.github.io/_posts/2018-01-21-decentralized-secret-release.md

 Alternatively, we could set things up so that the secret-sharing has the option to pay the holders for each additional time period during which they don't release the secret.
 As with the originl payment, the continuing would have to be at least a bit higher than the interest the secret-holders could receive on their deposit if they hadn't made it.

 The secret-holders would not have the option to withdraw their deposit unless the secret-sharer stops paying.

+## Thanks

+Thanks to my friend Jeff Kaufman for earlier conversations about this.